What is Virtual Anchor Length?

 Axial expansion is calculated by taking the average of the full axial restraint at one end of the pipe and zero restraint at the opposite end of the pipe.
-When compared to above ground piping, the total axial expansion at the free end of a buried pipeline is half of the calculated value for similar scenario involving above ground pipe.
+When compared to above-ground piping, the total axial expansion at the free end of a buried pipeline is half of the calculated value for a similar scenario involving the above-ground pipe.

 Design & Other Conditions

-Theoretically, there will be pipe movement from entry point due to thermal expansion.
-Also an expansion will be there due to the pressure.
+Theoretically, there will be pipe movement from the entry point due to thermal expansion.
+Also, an expansion will be there due to the pressure.
 Opposing these two is the frictional force between pipe and soil.
 Let us find these factors first:

 Expansion Force due to Temperature Change: